Deportivo LSM

-Deportivo LSM is a Uruguayan association football team which was launched in May 2025 by Uruguayan footballer Luis Suárez.
+Deportivo LSM is a Uruguayan football team which was launched in May 2025 by Uruguayan footballer Luis Suárez.
 His teammate and friend Lionel Messi is also taking part.

+Overview

 Suárez had already established a sports complex in 2018, covering eight hectares and including a synthetic turf stadium with a capacity for 1,400 spectators, a 7-a-side football field for 620 people, three other natural turf fields and other facilities such as gymnasiums and swimming pools.

-LSM was born as an ambitious continuation of that project, focused on offering children and young people a solid platform to grow in sports and in the human aspect.
+LSM was born as a continuation of that project, focused on offering children and young people a solid platform to grow in sports and in the human aspect.
 LSM will officially compete in the Uruguayan Football Association.
 Its technical director will be former player Álvaro Recoba.

 LSM is headquartered in Ciudad de la Costa.
 Women's football has already started competitions.